tabler/tabler/pages/_docs/buttons.md

 ## Buttons with icons

 Label your button with text and add an icon to communiacate the action and make it easy to identify for users.
-Icons are easily recognised and improve the aesthetics of your button design, giving it a modern and atractive look.
+Icons are easily recognized and improve the aesthetics of your button design, giving it a modern and atractive look.

 Icons can be found [**here**](/docs/icons.html#icons)